"

 2.2 Introduction to RSI

-The content in this section is mainly based on resources provided by the websites for SUNY OSCQR and WCET (WICHE Cooperative for Educational Technologies), is the leading organization in the practice, policy, & advocacy of digital learning in higher education.
+The content in this section is based on resources provided by SUNY OSCQR and WCET (WICHE Cooperative for Educational Technologies), the leading organization in the practice, policy, & advocacy of digital learning in higher education.

 2.2.1 What is RSI?